mammaldiversity/mammaldiversity-org/README.md

 ### Install Node.js using a Node Version Manager

-Two commonly used node version manager are [NVM](https://github.com/nvm-sh/nvm) and [fnm](https://github.com/Schniz/fnm).
+Two commonly used node version managers are [NVM](https://github.com/nvm-sh/nvm) and [fnm](https://github.com/Schniz/fnm).
 We recommend using [FNM](https://github.com/Schniz/fnm) because it is faster and cross-platform by default.
 You can follow the installation instructions on the [FNM GitHub page](https://github.com/Schniz/fnm).

 Briefly, you can install `fnm` and `Node.js` using the following command: